-"Upon application in that behalf by the Council of any district, or upon representations being received that an area not being a district be constituted a town, or upon similar application of representation being made that the boundaries of any town be altered the Minister may make such order with regard to the definition or alteration of boundaries as he may consider appropriate or he may decline to make such order, and in any case may refer the matter to the Local Government Committee for enquiry and advice before deciding on the application or representation.
+Upon application in that behalf by the Council of any district, or upon representations being received that an area not being a district be constituted a town, or upon similar application of representation being made that the boundaries of any town be altered the Minister may make such order with regard to the definition or alteration of boundaries as he may consider appropriate or he may decline to make such order, and in any case may refer the matter to the Local Government Committee for enquiry and advice before deciding on the application or representation.

-[11] Section 7 - (1) Notice of Proposal to Alter Boundaries
+Section 7 - (1) Notice of Proposal to Alter Boundaries

-"Before the boundaries of any town are defined under the provisions of sub-section (1) of sub-section 5 or the boundaries of any district are defined under the provisions of sub-section (1) of section 6, or such boundaries are altered under the provisions of sub-section (1) of section 5 or sub-section (1) of section 6, as the case may be, the Minister shall arrange that a notice of the proposal to define or alter the boundaries of any town or district setting out details of such proposals be advertised once in the Gazette and four times in a newspaper published and circulating in Fiji calling upon all persons interested in the proposal to submit to the Local Government Committee within a period of two months from the date of the first of such advertisements, any objections which such persons may wish to make.
+Before the boundaries of any town are defined under the provisions of subsection (1) of subsection 5 or the boundaries of any district are defined under the provisions of subsection (1) of section 6, or such boundaries are altered under the provisions of subsection (1) of section 5 or subsection (1) of section 6, as the case may be, the Minister shall arrange that a notice of the proposal to define or alter the boundaries of any town or district setting out details of such proposals be advertised once in the Gazette and four times in a newspaper published and circulating in Fiji calling upon all persons interested in the proposal to submit to the Local Government Committee within a period of two months from the date of the first of such advertisements, any objections which such persons may wish to make.

-- (2) The Local Government Committee shall after due enquiry advise the Minister on any objections referred to in sub-section (1)." - [12] Although, as has been seen, the Appellants originally sought relief against both Respondents, the claim for relief against the first Respondent was not, apart from a suggestion that he lacked the power to revoke writs of election once issued, pursued.
-Perhaps this was because by the time the matter came on for hearing the municipal election had already taken place or perhaps it was because of the lack of grounds of complaint against the first Respondent in the first Appellant's supporting affidavit. - [13] The Appellants, who filed detailed written submissions in the High Court suggested: - (a) that there was no evidence to justify the Minister's order of transfer of the four wards; - (b) that the Minister had refused to publish the contents of the Committee's report to him; - (c) that the Minister should have held a referendum in the affected wards before deciding on their transfer; and - (d) that as a consequence, the Minister's decision was "in abuse of power, in excess of jurisdiction, irregular, improper, unfair and illegal".
-It was also suggested that the decision reached was wholly unreasonable. - [14] The High Court dismissed the application for Judicial Review.
-The judge (Singh J) held that the statutory procedures precedent to a decision to alter the boundaries of the two towns had been followed, that according to the evidence the reason for the
+(2) The Local Government Committee shall after due enquiry advise the Minister on any objections referred to in subsection (1).

+[12] Although, as has been seen, the Appellants originally sought relief against both Respondents, the claim for relief against the R1 was not, apart from a suggestion that he lacked the power to revoke writs of election once issued, pursued.
+Perhaps this was because by the time the matter came on for hearing the 30 municipal election had already taken place or perhaps it was because of the lack of grounds of complaint against the R1 in the A1's supporting affidavit.

+[13] The Appellants, who filed detailed written submissions in the High Court suggested:

+- (a) that there was no evidence to justify the minister's order of transfer of the four wards; - (b) that the minister had refused to publish the contents of the committee's report to him; - (c) that the minister should have held a referendum in the affected wards before deciding on their transfer; and - 40 (d) that as a consequence, the minister's decision was "in abuse of power, in excess of jurisdiction, irregular, improper, unfair and illegal".
+It was also suggested that the decision reached was wholly unreasonable.

-Minister's decision was his acceptance of the Committee's recommendation, that there was no requirement that the report containing the recommendation be published, that there was no statutory provision for the holding of a referendum and that publication would, in any event, have served no purpose.
-The judge held that while it appeared that there may have been more popular support for maintaining the status quo than there was for ordering the transfer "the question is whether it is really an issue of numbers or other factors are also considered".
-He rejected the suggestion that the Minister's decision was "outrageous or so absurd that no sensible person could ever dream of reaching it".
+[14] The High Court dismissed the application for judicial review.
+The judge (Singh J) held that the statutory procedures precedent to a decision to alter the boundaries of the two towns had been followed, that according to the evidence the reason for the minister's decision was his acceptance of the committee's recommendation, that there was no requirement that the report containing the recommendation be published, that there was no statutory provision for the holding of a referendum and that publication would, in any event, have served no transfer "the question is whether it is really an issue of numbers or other factors are also considered".
+He rejected the suggestion that the minister's decision was "outrageous or so absurd that no sensible person could ever dream of reaching it".